Kids' Recipe: Banana Popsicles

 In this article

 Bananas!
 Bananas are fruits.
 Fruits like bananas help your body.
 Bananas taste sweet like popsicles.
-But bananas have less sugar than popsicles.
+But bananas don't have added sugar like many store-bought popsicles do.
 You can use bananas to make popsicles that are healthy for you.

 Ask a grown-up for help to make this healthy frozen treat.